surveyjs/survey-creator/docs/third-party-component-integration-react.md

 ## Configure JSON Serialization

-For now, our model exists only in JavaScript code, but SurveyJS works with JSON objects.
+Our model exists only in JavaScript code, but SurveyJS works with JSON objects.
 You need to configure how your model should be serialized into JSON.
 To do this, call the `addClass(name, properties, creator, parentName)` method on the `Serializer` object.
 This method accepts the following arguments:

 - `name`
 A string value that you returned from the model's `getType()` method.
-Used to associate the JSON object with the model's JavaScript class.
+This property is used to associate the JSON object with the model's JavaScript class.

 - `properties`
 An array of objects used to serialize custom model properties into JSON.
 This array must include all custom model properties.
 [Our model](#create-a-model) contains two custom properties (`colorPickerType` and `disableAlpha`), and the code below configures their serialization.